-Payment in Full
+Methods of Payment Payment in Full

 Checks or money orders are acceptable if made payable to Ocean County College.
-Checks or money orders must include the student's name and social security number or student I.D. number.
+Checks or money orders must include the student's name and student I.D. number.
 The college also accepts cash payment.
 Visa, Mastercard, AMEX and Discover are also accepted in person, by telephone and on the web.